moigagoo/cliar/docs/src/comparison.md

 Note that `hello` function accepts two positional arguments, `count` and `name`, but we call it without any arguments.
 That's because the params are added by the decorators based on the arguments of the decorator generators (`--count` and `--name`).
 This is broken code only forced to work by the magic of Click's decorators.

+Also, Click forces you to use its own `echo` function instead of the good old print.
+I'm sure this is justified but it still is confusing.

 **Cliar** is magic-free.
 The class you describe your CLI with is a regular Python class.
 If you remove `Cliar` from its parents, the class will remain functional.
 It will continue to contain all the business logic, only without the CLI:

 ```python